 Attention, unfortunately, is not guaranteed even if your ad is highly relevant.
 So to increase the chances of your brand to engage with a potential customer, your ad needs to have high view-ability.
 Some of the successful display ad positions are:

-The top - These are known as push down banner ads because they give you more space for your message as they can move the content of the web page down.
+The top - These are known as pushing down banner ads because they give you more space for your message as they can move the content of the web page down.
 These ads receive the most attention as your eyes are typically drawn to the top of the page first.

-- Above the fold - They are visible without having to scroll down the web-page and “run of site”ads can be set to display anywhere.
+- Above the fold - They are visible without having to scroll down the web-page and “run of site” ads can be set to display anywhere.

 Tip 3 : Attractive images and catchy content

 After grabbing their attention using attractive images, it becomes even more important to give your ad that much sought-after, but disappointingly brief, glance at what you have to offer.
 This is how catchy content can coax clicks (alliteration much? ).
-The space limitation should not be a constraint, instead it should be viewed as an opportunity to convey your message in the most interesting and concise way possible.
+The space limitation should not be a constraint, instead, it should be viewed as an opportunity to convey your message in the most interesting and concise way possible.
 It is important to incite curiosity by providing just about the right dose of information by being creative, engaging and direct.

 Tip 4 : Using an effective ‘Call-to-Action’

 Now come the hard part after getting the user’s attention and making them click.
-How do you ensure your hard work upto this point pays off into a conversion , which was the main purpose in the first place!
+How do you ensure your hard work up to this point pays off into a conversion, which was the main purpose in the first place!
 The ‘call-to-action’ that you use must clearly state what action you want the user to take which will make him convert.

 - Decide the purpose of your display ad (i.e, what you decide the conversion is) before the ‘call-to-action’ is written and the ad is published.

 - Give a clear picture to the users where their click will be redirecting them to.
-So for example, if your conversion is subscription to your blog or newsletter, then ‘Subscribe Now’ can be deemed to be an effective CTA. this ensures that not only conversions are increased but the users expectations are also met.
+So for example, if your conversion is a subscription to your blog or newsletter, then ‘Subscribe Now’ can be deemed to be an effective CTA. this ensures that not only conversions are increased but the users expectations are also met.

 - Ensure the CTA is of appropriate size and design.
 It should neither be so large that it overwhelms the whole display ad nor should it be so small that it gets lost in your ad landscape.